tinacms/tina.io/content/guides/tina-cloud/existing-site/content-modelling.md

 yarn tina-gql schema:compile
 ```

-Once that is successful, make sure to **push everything up to your GitHub repo** (This is an important step, as the Tina Cloud content api will read this schema from your repository).
+Once that is successful, **push your changes up to your GitHub repository**
+This is an mandatory step, as the Tina Cloud content API reads this schema from your GitHub repository.